 *For older children: in addition to crossing off everything on the board, have them write an adjective next to each item to describe it.
 Remember, the describing word has to correspond to the appropriate sense (e.g., for touch a pumpkin might be “firm” or “groovy”).
 Take it a step further and write the describing word with the item in a complete sentence (e.g. “The pumpkin is firm!”)

-- Download and print the attached sheet for each player - print in black and white for some extra coloring fun.
+- Download and print the worksheet for each player - print in black and white for some extra coloring fun.

 - Cross off each item on the Turkey Board once the item has been found outside or around the house.